MoxyFoxy/BreezeVM/index.md

 * N bits => The executable binary.

 ### Breeze Bytecode
-Though there are many possible instructions, due to time constraints, only a few instructions are implemented, and fewer have been tested.
-Curly braces are meant to show the in-text usage of instructions. `<` and `>` are used to signify the types used in an instruction and `[` and `]` are used to name the parameters passed.
+Though there are many possible instructions, due to time constraints, only a few instructions are implemented, and fewer have been tested. `{` and `}` are used to show the in-text usage of instructions. `<` and `>` are used to signify the types used in an instruction and `[` and `]` are used to name the parameters passed.
 Below are, at the time of writing, the valid instructions:

 #### Constructs
 There are a few non-instruction tokens that can be used in Breeze Bytecode.
 These are: